Magnetic-Media-Crisis-Committee/MMCC-Git-Practice/EDIT-ME.md

 This page uses Markdown (a simplified way of formatting text online) so take a look at the [cheatsheet](https://github.com/adam-p/markdown-here/wiki/markdown-cheatsheet) if you have formatting questions.

 ---
+Hello world!
+To get things started, here is a link to the [otter cams](https://www.seattleaquarium.org/animals/live-cams/) at the Seattle Aquarium